28 June 2015

 For more than a quarter century, the Paul Hamilton Chapter of the Sons of the American Revolution have held a ceremony at Old House Cemetery commemorating Heyward's service to our country in early July, usually attended by at least some of the many direct descendants of Heyward alive today.

 The local Beaufort chapter of the Daughters of the American Revolution is named in his honor.
 Drop by the Research Room to see a document signed by Thomas Heyward, Jr. in his capacity as a circuit court judge.
 The document was donated to the Beaufort District Collection in 2007 by the Thomas Heyward, Jr. Chapter, DAR.
+We are privileged to share their scrapbooks with researchers in our Research Room by appointment.

 Want to drive out to Heyward’s grave in Old House Cemetery?
 Traveling north on S.C.
 170, turn left onto S.C.
 462. After about eight miles, there is a historical marker on the right.
 At the marker, turn right onto a dirt road.
 Old House Cemetery is about 100 yards from the highway.

 We’ve posted updates to our list of materials about Thomas Heyward, Jr. in our Wordpress blog.
-You can also read more about Heyward and the other signers in Biographical sketches of the signers of the Declaration of American Independence by B. John Lossing (1858) on the HathiTrust website or on the Internet Archive website.
+You can also read more about Heyward and the other signers in Biographical Sketches of the Signers of the Declaration of American Independence by B. John Lossing (1858) on the HathiTrust website or on the Internet Archive website.

 Learn more about the fascinating history of the Declaration of Independence from its caretakers at the National Archives.